 (3) In deciding whether to prohibit access the court must consider that the presumption of openness may only be overcome by an overriding interest.
 The court must articulate this interest along with specific findings sufficient to allow a reviewing court to determine whether the closure order was properly entered.

 (4) The closure of the records must be no broader than necessary to protect the articulated interest.
 The court must consider reasonable alternatives to closure, such as redaction or partial closure, and the court must make findings adequate to support the closure.
 The court may not deny access only on the ground that the record contains confidential or closed information.

 (5) In restricting access the court must use the least restrictive means that will achieve the purposes of this rule and the needs of the requestor.

-(6) The court, in its discretion, may prohibit public Internet access to an individual defendant's electronic court record in a criminal case:
+(6) The court may prohibit public Internet access to an individual defendant's electronic court record in a criminal case:

 (A) if the charges against the defendant are dismissed;

 (C) if the retention period for the records of the case under N.D.Sup.Ct.Admin.R.
 19 has expired; or

 (D) if the court concludes, after conducting a balancing analysis and making findings as required by paragraphs (1) through (5) of this subdivision, that the interest of justice will be served.

 (b) Request to Obtain Access.